 Plan a Movie Marathon

 Three weeks into January?
 Chances are you just want to hide and eat comfort food—but, your resolutions.
 There's a win-win!
-Tee up your favorite Star Wars Trilogy and pop a big bowl of popcorn.
+Tee up your favorite Star Wars Trilogy (Pro Tip: not the prequels) and pop a big bowl of popcorn.
 You can enjoy the wisdom of Yoda and keep to your diet.
 (A little olive oil and salt with the carb-y goodness of the popcorn may just hit the spot!)